Better Together: Cross and Joint Covariances Enhance Signal Detectability in Undersampled Data

 In this latent feature model, the concatenated variable $Z = (X,Y)$ is a sum of multivariate normals and thus has a normal distribution, with mean zero and covariance

 Thus, $T$ samples from $Z$ can be generated from the standard white normal $\hat{\mathbf{Z}}$ through

+Our goal is to simultaneously study three classes of methods.
+Firstly, we study methods which analyze the singular value decomposition (SVD) of the data matrices $\mathbf{X}$ and $\mathbf{Y}$ (e.g., PCA)---by definition, these singular values are the eigenvalues of the \emph{self-covariance} matrices $\mathbf{C}_{X} \equiv \frac{1}{T} \xmat^\top \xmat$ (and similarly for $Y$).
+Secondly, we consider methods which use the SVD of the \emph{cross-covariance} matrix, $\mathbf{C}_{XY} = \frac{1}{T} \xmat^\top \ymat$.
+Finally, we consider the detection of a signal using the \emph{joint-covariance} matrix, $\mathbf{C}_{Z} \equiv \frac{1}{T} \zmat^\top \zmat$.
+PLS, especially its Singular value decomposition (SVD) variant~\cite{PLSSVD}, works by performing SVD on the cross-covariance matrix ($X^{\top}Y$) between predictor variables and response variables.
+CCA, in contrast, uses the eigendecomposition of the \emph{whitened} cross-covariance, which is transformed using inverses of the $X$ and $Y$ covariance matrices, and is thus only possible when $T > N_X, N_Y$~\cite{Hotteling}.
+As we are interested in the under-sampled regime, we ignore CCA.
+All three analyses Joint PCA, PCA and PLS can be generated from a model of $\mathbf{C}_Z$, since

-This means that empirical covariance and cross-covariance matrices are described by \emph{multiplicative spike models} \cite{BENAYCHGEORGES2011494,Potters_Bouchaud_2020, johnstone2001, BBP} (``spike'' here is used for a low-rank deterministic perturbation to otherwise uncorrelated data).
-For example, the multiplicative spike model for the empirical \emph{joint-covariance} matrix $\mathbf{C}_{Z} \equiv \frac{1}{T} \zmat^\top \zmat$ is
+Equation \ref{eq:genZ} means that covariance and cross-covariance matrices are described by \emph{multiplicative spike models} \cite{BENAYCHGEORGES2011494,Potters_Bouchaud_2020, johnstone2001, BBP} (``spike'' here is used for a low-rank deterministic perturbation to otherwise uncorrelated data).
+In particular, the multiplicative spike model for the empirical joint-covariance matrix is